Not getting left behind: AI business transformation

 Conversational Software Development: A Paradigm Shift

-Spending a significant amount of time immersed in ChatGPT and Google’s Bard, I am convinced that we are on the verge of a monumental shift in software development.
+Spending a significant amount of time immersed in ChatGPT and Google’s Gemini, I am convinced that we are on the verge of a monumental shift in software development.
 Conversational software development powered by AI is set to make agile methodologies seem quaint in comparison.
 This transformation will revolutionize the industry, enabling projects to be completed with far fewer engineers than before.

 Before you misunderstand, let me dispel the notion that this reduces the value of engineers.
 Over the past three decades, there has been a severe shortage of engineering talent.
 Far from diminishing the need for engineers, AI will exponentially increase the amount of software being written with the same number of engineers.
 It will propel us into a world where agile sprints and extensive planning will be replaced by direct transitions from concept to functional prototypes.